-2-1-213 Facility: Any source, building, structure or installation that emits or may emit any air pollutant; or any aggregation of such sources, buildings, structures or installations that are (i) located on one or more contiguous or adjacent properties; (ii) are under common ownership or control; and (iii) are considered to be in the same major industrial grouping (identified by the first two digits of the applicable code in The Standard Industrial Classification Manual).
-For purposes of this definition, a Support Facility as defined in Section 2-1-242 is considered to be in the same major industrial grouping as the facility it supports, regardless of what code may nominally apply under The Standard Industrial Classification Manual.
+- 2-1-213 Facility: Any source, building, structure or installation that emits or may emit any air pollutant; or any aggregation of such sources, buildings, structures or installations that are (i) located on one or more contiguous or adjacent properties; (ii) are under common ownership or control; and (iii) are considered to be in the same major industrial grouping (identified by the first two digits of the applicable code in The Standard Industrial Classification Manual).
+For purposes of this definition: - 213.1 A Support Facility as defined in Section 2-1-242 is considered to be in the same major industrial grouping as the facility it supports, regardless of what code may nominally apply under The Standard Industrial Classification Manual. - 213.2 A source is considered to be under control of the owner or operator of a facility if it is owned, operated or maintained by an agent or contractor acting on behalf of the facility owner or operator, unless it remains at the facility for less than 12 consecutive months (or, in the case of multiple temporary sources that are used in succession at the facility to serve the same function at the same facility source, the total time period that all such temporary sources remain at the facility is less than 12 consecutive months).